tdongsi/tdongsi.github.io/source/_posts/Kubernetes/2017-02-21-docker-files-not-found-in-docker-container.markdown

 This problem is already seen and reported in [this issue](https://github.com/docker/docker/issues/3639).
 There have been suggestions that `VOLUME` directive in Dockerfile is a mistake.
-It should be an option/directive when running (`docker run`) not building image.
+It should be an option/directive when running `docker run`, not when building images.

 ### Resolving problem

-The above problem can be resolved by adding files into another folder.
+The above problem can be resolved by simply adding files into another path that has NOT been used as VOLUME.
-If that specific path (`/home/path` in the example) must be used, you can also use `docker copy` to add files into a running container.
+If the specific `VOLUME`ed path (`/home/path` in the example) must be used, you can also use `docker copy` to add files into a running container (see [last post](/blog/2017/02/09/docker-copy-file-into-a-container/)).

 ### References